skip navigation

 Size and Location

-The proposed Gold Point SEZ is located in Esmeralda County in southwestern Nevada.
+The Gold Point SEZ is located in Esmeralda County in southwestern Nevada.
 The SEZ is located in Lida Valley, which lies between Mount Jackson Ridge and Cuprite Hills to the north, and Slate Ridge to the south.
 It is bounded on the west by Palmetto Mountains and on the east by Stonewell Mountains.
 In 2008, the county population of Esmeralda was 664, while adjacent Nye County to the east had a population of 44,175.
-There are no incorporated towns in close proximity to the proposed SEZ, but the small community of Gold Point is located about 2 mi (3.2 km) south of the SEZ.
+There are no incorporated towns in close proximity to the SEZ, but the small community of Gold Point is located about 2 mi (3.2 km) south of the SEZ.
 The town of Tonopah is approximately 50 mi (80 km) to the north.

-Does not show non-development areas
+(does not show non-development areas)

 Gold Point Powerline Northeast Northwest Corner Southwest Edge